mikenye/docker-postfix/README.md

 Generate a key with the following command (replacing `your.domain.name` with your domain name):

 ```
-docker run --rm -it -v $(pwd):/workdir --entrypoint opendkim-genkey postfix --directory=/workdir -t -s mail -d your.domain.name
+docker run \
+    --rm \
+    -it \
+    -v $(pwd):/workdir \
+    --entrypoint opendkim-genkey \
+    mikenye/postfix \
+    --directory=/workdir \
+    --bits=1024 \
+    --selector=<selector> \
+    --restrict \
+    --domain=<your.domain.name>
 ```

-There should now be two files in your current directory, `mail.private` and `mail.txt`.
-This directory should be mapped through to the container, and the full path of the `mail.private` file (with respect to the container's filesystem) should be passed to `OPENDKIM_KEYFILE`.
+There should now be two files in your current directory, `<selector>.private` and `<selector>.txt`.
+This directory should be mapped through to the container, and the full path of the `<selector>.private` file (with respect to the container's filesystem) should be passed to `OPENDKIM_KEYFILE`.
+The `<selector>` should be passed to `OPENDKIM_SELECTOR`.

+As for a selector name, an example may be: “sales-201309-1024”.
+This example indicates that it belongs to the “sales” email stream, is intended to be rotated into active duty in September 2013 and references a 1024-bit key ([reference](https://www.m3aawg.org/sites/default/files/m3aawg-dkim-key-rotation-bp-2019-03.pdf)).